goto-eof/octoscraper/README.md

                                        |_|
 ```

-OctoScraper is a web scraper that allows to download web resources.
+OctoScraper is a web scraper implemented in Rust that allows to download web resources.
 Currenlty it clones images from websites.

 Allow reqwest crate to work propertly:
 ```